Disabled to get cost of living £150 from September

 Meanwhile, economists have predicted rocketing energy prices could push inflation to as high as 18% next year, its highest rate in nearly 50 years.

-Chole Smith, minister for Disabled People, Health and Work, said the government was providing the £150 because it understood disabled people could face additional costs.
+Chole Smith, minister for disabled people, health and work, said the government was providing the £150 because it understood disabled people could face additional costs.

-"This £150 disability payment is on top of the £1,200 most low income benefit claimants will also receive and alongside wider support targeted at disabled people, including help with transport and prescription costs," she said.
+"This £150 disability payment is on top of the £1,200 most low-income benefit claimants will also receive and alongside wider support targeted at disabled people, including help with transport and prescription costs," she said.

 "We know it's a worrying time for some people and I'd urge them to check they are getting all the support on offer."

 The government has previously said there would be no new policies before a new prime minister is in place.
-The new Conservative Party leader - and PM - set to be announced on 5 September.
+The new Conservative Party leader - and PM - is set to be announced on 5 September.

-As well as the disability cost of living payment, eight million low-income households have already begun to get support, with the first instalment of payments totalling £650 hitting bank accounts in July.
+As well as the disability cost-of-living payment, eight million low-income households have already begun to get support, with the first instalment of payments totalling £650 hitting bank accounts in July.

 From October, all UK households will see their energy bill reduced by £400 through monthly instalments over six months, with a reduction of £66 in October and November, and of £67 a month from December to March 2023.